yariza/three-realities/README.md

 - Keypad 5 - Move away from player
 - Keypad 8 - Move towards player

 Note: Once hand positions are calibrated for a particular executable, those settings will be saved across sessions.
-However, they will need to be calibrated for each demo!

 ## Debug GUI / Hotkeys